A guide to ESG: what is it and why does it matter?

 1. Provides a competitive advantage

 As illustrated above, monitoring ESG criteria can improve an organisation’s financial returns and resilience in times of uncertainty and change – all of which helping to create a competitive advantage over the rest of the market.
-It can also boost customer and employee loyalty, which is essential in a market of increasingly discerning consumers and job applicants.
+It can also boost customer and employee engagement and loyalty, which is essential in a market of increasingly discerning consumers and job applicants.
 88% of customers will be more loyal to businesses that support social or environmental issues, while organisations with ESG initiatives have higher employee satisfaction scores on average than their counterparts.

 2. Improves risk management